Giant's Dance

 The Giant's Dance or Giants' Dance is a stone circle in an Arthurian legend first documented c.
-1136 in Historia Regum Britanniae.
+1136 in Historia Regum Britanniae, by Geoffrey of Monmouth in 1136.

 In the Merlin legend

-Geoffrey of Monmouth described it as a megalithic stone circle, whose stones were used to build the neolithic Stonehenge on Salisbury Plain in England.
+Geoffrey of Monmouth describes it as a megalithic stone circle, whose stones were used to build the Neolithic Stonehenge on Salisbury Plain in Wiltshire, England.

 According to Geoffrey, the wizard Merlin disassembled a circle at Mount Killaraus in Ireland and had men drag the stones to Wiltshire, and had giants assemble Stonehenge.

 Modern use of name

-In modern use Giants Dance has been used to refer to:
+In modern use Giant's Dance has been used to refer to: